sea-comet/Graduation/README.md

             patients_indiv_perf.csv # a log of training patient segmentation performance events.out.. # Tensorboard log
 ```
-Drag the segmentation result in .nii.gz file in fold 'seg' into the software ITK-Snap, along with the orginal nii.gz file from any of the four modalities t1, t1ce, t2, flair, then the segmentation result on the brain can be visualized.
+Drag the segmentation result in .nii.gz file in folder 'seg' into the software ITK-Snap, along with the orginal nii.gz file from any of the four modalities t1, t1ce, t2, flair, then the segmentation result on the brain can be visualized.

 The yaml file is required to perform inference on the validation and train set